 “heirloom” seeds, pruning and other food-growing skills.
 We have

 also offered classes in cooking from scratch, using ingredients from

-the garden and encourage our share-givers to learn about canning and other
+the garden and encourage our share-givers and blog-readers to learn about canning and other

 |Llyn preparing tomatoes for dehydrating.|